slifin/breeze/README.md

 ## Name Things

-Create a habit of naming things by not operating on anything without a name:
+Create a habit of naming things even when the language allows you to be silent:

 For example instead of this: